-We evaluated whether there are conditions and events, considered in the aggregate, that which raise substantial doubt about our ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
+We evaluated whether there are conditions and events, considered in the aggregate, which raise substantial doubt about our ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the financial statements are issued.
 When substantial doubt exists under this methodology, management evaluates whether the mitigating effect of our plans sufficiently alleviates substantial doubt about our ability to continue as a going concern.
 The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
 In performing our analysis, management excluded certain elements of our operating plan that cannot be considered probable.
 Under ASC 205-40, the future receipt of potential funding from future partnerships, equity or debt issuances, and the potential milestones from the Akebia agreement cannot be considered probable at this time because these plans are not entirely within our control and/or have not been approved by the Board of Directors as of the date of these consolidated financial statements.

-We have incurred recurring losses since our inception, including a net loss of \$3.6 million \$1.5 million for the nine three months ended September 30, 2023 March 31, 2024.
-In addition, as of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$259.2 million \$266.0 million.
-We expect that our cash and cash equivalents and marketable securities as of September 30, 2023 March 31, 2024, will be sufficient to fund operations into through the second quarter of 2025, however we will need to obtain additional funding to sustain operations as we expect to continue to generate operating losses for the foreseeable future.
+We have incurred recurring losses since our inception, including a net loss of \$1.5 million \$2.9 million for the three six months ended March 31, 2024 June 30, 2024.
+In addition, as of March 31, 2024 June 30, 2024, we had an accumulated deficit of \$266.0 million \$267.3 million.
+We expect that our cash and cash equivalents as of March 31, 2024 June 30, 2024, will be sufficient to fund operations through the second quarter of 2025, into mid-2025, however we will need to obtain additional funding to sustain operations as we expect to continue to generate operating losses for the foreseeable future.
 Accordingly, we have concluded that substantial doubt exists about our ability to continue as a going concern.